SivyerLab/pystim/docs/source/detailedinstall.rst

 Python and required dependencies
 --------------------------------

-StimProgram is built and tested on Python 2.7.10.
+StimProgram is built and tested on Python 2.7.10 on both Windows and OSX.
 It is not tested on Python 3 due to incompatible dependencies.

 To run, StimProgram requires the following (found in ``requirements.txt``):